-As a bicycle accident attorney, cyclist and advocate, I prepared this as an overview of laws that might be beneficial to Missouri cyclists.
+As an Atlanta personal injury attorney, I prepared this as an overview of laws that might be beneficial to Missouri cyclists.
 It is not a complete review of the laws.

 All statutory references are to Revised Statutes of Missouri (RSMO) Missouri follows pure comparative fault.
 Prior to 1983 Missouri was a contributory negligence state.
 In the landmark case of Gustafson v Benda, 661SW 2d 11 (Mo Banc 1983) the Supreme Court adopted comparative fault.
 What this means is that a plaintiff can recover regardless of any fault of his own.
 Any damages are reduced by the amount of fault.